A standard stud gun mounted on an articulating arm on a mobile welding cart that allows workers to stand upright while stud welding.

-Workers who build traditional formwork and lay down decking may face hazards from stooped postures.
+Workers who place and connect structural members may face hazards from stooped postures.

 Low back pain (LBP) is among the most common health complaint in working-aged populations worldwide.
 In the U.S., 70%-80% of adults will experience a significant episode of LBP at least once in their lives.
 Low back disorders are conditions associated with lifting and other forceful movements of the back.
 Episodes of LBP are characterized by varying levels of pain and symptoms in the low back (lumbar spine).
 Low back disorders can even cause leg pain at times.